 Kp,PRS,i is a scaling factor for a positioning frequency layer to be measured within the associated measurement gap pattern, which is defined as Kp,PRS,i = Ntotal / Navailable for UE configured with concurrent measurement gap, and Kp,PRS,i = 1 for UE not configured with concurrent measurement gap.

-- For a window W of duration max(TPRS,i, MGRP_max), where MGRP max is the maximum MGRP across all configured per-UE MG and per-FR MG within the same FR as the positioning frequency layer, and starting at the beginning of any associated gap occasions covering the PRS occasion:
+- For a window W of duration max(TPRS,i, MGRP_max), where MGRP max is the maximum MGRP across all configured per-UE MG and per-FR MG within the same FR as the positioning frequency layer and MUSIM gaps, and starting at the beginning of any associated gap occasions covering the PRS occasion:

-- Ntotal is the total number of associated gap occasions covering PRS occasions within the window, including both dropped and non-dropped instances of the associated measurement gap within the window, and
+- Ntotal is the total number of associated gap occasions covering PRS occasions within the window, including both dropped and non-dropped instances of the associated measurement gap and MUSIM gaps within the window, and

-- Navailable is the number of non-dropped associated gap occasions covering PRS occasions within the window W, after further accounting for MG collisions by applying the selected gap collision rule
+- Navailable is the number of non-dropped associated gap occasions covering PRS occasions within the window W, after further accounting for MG and MUSIM gaps collisions by applying the selected gap collision rule

 - Requirements do not apply if Navailable =0.